rhizoome/graey/README.rst

 You can also add your own prediction of how much work you will discover.
 I call this gräy tasks.

-Gräy can only work if you update gräy as you complete actions or you discover new actions.
+Gräy can only work if you update gräy as you complete actions or discover new actions.

 .. raw:: html